alevchuk/minibank/README.md

 sudo dphys-swapfile swapon
 ```

-A note on microSD card wear and tear from Swap: I have been running Bitcoind + LND on this setup for over 6 months on two Pi Zero W boards and still have not seen failures related to swap wering out the microSD cards.
-For context on why this is important see "System with too little RAM" answer in https://askubuntu.com/a/652355/5191 .
+A note on microSD card wear and tear from Swap:

+I have been running Bitcoind + LND on this setup for over 6 months on two Pi Zero W boards and still have not seen failures related to swap wering out the microSD cards.
+For context on why this is importantm, see "System with too little RAM" section in [https://askubuntu.com/a/652355/5191].
 When failurs or slow-downs happen due to micro SD card lifespan, a quick remediation would be to swap the primary and the backup sd cards as described in the Storage section.

 ## Storage